-Professional organisers assist clients to (re)gain control of their private or work environment
+Professional organisers work with clients in their homes and help them to (re)gain control of their daily life.

-- by helping them to get rid of disorder or clutter
+- to get rid of disorder or clutter

-and by offering tips and trick how to manage and organise spaces, belongings and paperwork more effectively.
+- and to manage and organise spaces, belongings and paperwork more effectively.

 Yes, I can absolutely understand your worries – I feel the same about strangers in our house.